TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 ## Attempt 2

 I decided to use a separate workflow for publishing.
 I could configure it to support two triggers.
 It would be called from the end of the Build CI workflow if the conditions were met or you could trigger it manually.
-Here, the publishing step is a separate job that runs if all the build jobs have succeeded.
+I structured the publishing step as a separate job that runs if both the build jobs have succeeded.

 ```
 publish-if-neeeded: